Bruce Clark is a principal in Marler Clark in Seattle.

 He has extensive experience in alternative dispute resolution and has successfully mediated hundreds of lawsuits.
 Mr. Clark has an AV rating from Martindale-Hubbell, and is listed in the Bar Register of Preeminent Lawyers.

-Mr. Clark is married and has two sons.
+Mr. Clark is married and has two sons and is admitted to practice in the state of Washington.